Tangent cones to Schubert varieties in types $A_n$, $B_n$ and $C_n$

 It follows from the definition that $c_w$ and $d_w$ depend only on the canonical structure of a $T$-module on the algebra $R$ of regular functions on the tangent cone $C_w$.
 Thus, to prove that the tangent cones corresponding to elements $w$, $w'$ of the Weyl group are distinct, it is enough to check that ${c_{w_1}\neq c_{w_2}}$, or, equivalently, $d_{w_1}\neq d_{w_2}$.

 On the other hand, there is a purely combinatorial description of Kostant--Kumar polynomials.
 To give this description, we need some more notation.
 Let $w$, $v$ be elements of~$W$.
-Fix a reduced expression of the element $w=s_{i_1}\ldots s_{i_l}$.
-(Here $\alpha_1,\ldots,\alpha_n\in\Delta$ are fundamental roots and $s_i$ is the simple reflection corresponding to $\alpha_i$.)
+Fix a reduced decomposition of the element $w=s_{i_1}\ldots s_{i_l}$.
+(Here $\alpha_1,\ldots,\alpha_n\in\Delta$ are simple roots and $s_i$ is the simple reflection corresponding to $\alpha_i$.)
 Put